plstcharles/ssl4rs/README.md

 python test.py experiment=example_mnist_classif_fast ckpt_path=<PATH_TO_AN_EXISTING_CHECKPOINT>
 ```

-Note that since this is based on Hydra, you can override parameters from the command line:
+Note that since the entrypoints are Hydra-based, you can override parameters from the command line:

 ```bash
 python train.py experiment=example_mnist_classif_fast trainer.max_epochs=3